ALASdoo/alasdoo_com/content/jobs/automated-qa-engineer.md

 - Define required testing scope and test scenarios, and review with developers and product management
 - Contribute to automation test suites to support new functionality as well as regression coverage
 - Support and contribute to QA team by sharing best practices, learnings, and providing peer QA code reviews
+- Work in an Agile development environment

 ---

 ### WHAT QUALIFIES YOU?

-- Minimum 5 years of experience working as a QA Engineer
-- At least 3 years of hands-on experience using Selenium WebDriver with Java or Cypress for test automation is a must
+- 3+ years of practical experience testing web applications with Cypress
+- Knowledge of JavaScript
 - Knowledge of test management, test development, and/or test process
 - Experience with QA tools and techniques, bug tracking systems, test design and execution
+- Experience with Git or similar code versioning tool
 - Working knowledge of SDLC and the following QA methods: unit, integration, functional regression and system testing
 - Self-starter able to quickly learn new applications, tools, and technologies, and desire to become a product expert
 - Attention to detail, outstanding analytical and problem-solving skills